Ernst & Young: Recent history, re-branding and expansion

-In 2002, Ernst & Young serviced a large chunk of the clients previously working with Arthur Andersen after their downfall in connection with the Enron scandal, although it did not engage with any new Arthur Andersen clients from the United Kingdom, China, or the Netherlands.
-Four years later, Ernst & Young became the only member of the Big Four to have two member firms in the United States, with the inclusion of Mitchell & Titus, LLP in 2006, the largest minority-owned accounting firm in the United States.
+In 2002, Ernst & Young took on a large number of the clients previously working with Arthur Andersen following its collapse in connection with the Enron scandal, although it did not engage with any new Arthur Andersen clients from the United Kingdom, China, or the Netherlands.
+Four years later, in 2006, Ernst & Young became the only member of the Big Four to have two member firms in the United States, with the inclusion of Mitchell & Titus, LLP, the largest minority-owned accounting firm in the United States.
 Mitchell & Titus ended its membership in the EY network effective October 30, 2015.

 In April 2009, Reuters reported that Ernst & Young, spurred by the global economic downturn, had launched a cost-saving initiative encouraging its staff in China to take 40 days of low-pay leave between the summer of 2009 and the summer of 2010.
 Those who participated got a prorated salary equal to 20% of a regular salary, plus the benefits of a full-time employee.
 The initiative applied to employees in Hong Kong, Macau and mainland China, where the firm's employees numbered 8,500 in total.
 In 2010, Ernst & Young acquired Terco, the Brazilian member firm of Grant Thornton.

 In 2013, the firm officially changed its brand from Ernst & Young to EY, and christened the accompanying tagline: "Building a better working world".

-Also in 2013, the Pope of the Roman Catholic church hired EY to help review Vatican City State's finances and help "verify and consult" the institution's administration, including the museums, post office and tax-free department store.
-EY expanded further and acquired all of KPMG Denmark's operations including its 150 partners, 1500 employees and 21 offices.
+Also in 2013, the Pope of the Roman Catholic Church hired EY to help review Vatican City State's finances and help "verify and consult" the institution's administration, including the museums, post office and tax-free department store.
+EY expanded further and acquired all of KPMG Denmark's operations including its 150 partners, 1,500 employees and 21 offices.

 In 2014, EY acquired global strategy consulting firm The Parthenon Group, gaining 350 consultants in its then-Transaction Advisory Services practice so that it could provide in-house strategy consulting services to its clients.
 The business unit has since been rebranded as EY-Parthenon and is one of the most selective strategy consultancies worldwide.

 In 2015, EY opened its first global Security Operations Centre in Thiruvananthapuram, Kerala in India, and coincidentally invested $20 million over 5 years to combat the increasing threat of cybercrimes.

-In 2017 EY announced it was opening an executive support center in Tucson, AZ, USA, creating 125 new jobs.
+In 2017 EY announced it was opening an executive support center in Tucson, Arizona, US, creating 125 new jobs.
 That same year, the company opened a Digital Security Operations Center, located in Muscat, Oman, to cover the EMEIA region as part of a $10 million investment.

-In 2018, EY opened a $4.4 million professional services center in Louisville, KY, USA, creating 125 new jobs, and announced it would open an IT / tech hub in Nashville, TN, USA, creating 600 regional jobs.
+In 2018, EY opened a $4.4 million professional services center in Louisville, Kentucky, US, creating 125 new jobs, and announced it would open an IT / tech hub in Nashville, TN, US, creating 600 regional jobs.

 In November 2022, it was announced EY had acquired the Sydney-headquartered data and analytics specialists, Bridge Business Consulting.